UnnamedHero/pebble-watchface-time-and-calendar/README.md

 # Time-and-Calendar watchface

 Welcome to a "Time-and-Calendar" watchface for Pebble smartwatch.
 Watch was was created as a trubute to such watchfaces as TCW (https://github.com/alexsum/TCW) and Timely (https://github.com/cynorg/PebbleTimely).
-The main goal of watchface creation is self-education process on mine.

 ![][screen1]
 ![][screen2]